 Arizona Institute for Resilience

-Grounded in the sciences, we bring together researchers, educators, problem-solvers, and innovators from diverse disciplines across campus – engineering, humanities, economics, public policy, law, the arts, and beyond – to develop innovative and practical solutions to the many environmental and resilience challenges we face today.
+We bring together researchers, educators, problem-solvers, and innovators from diverse disciplines – science, engineering, humanities, economics, public policy, law, the arts, and beyond – to develop innovative and practical solutions to the many environmental and resilience challenges we all face today.

-Led by Director Sharon Collinge, AIR explores and develops solutions with campus and community partners that will serve human and natural communities across the globe.
-As part of the UArizona Office of Research Innovation & Impact, led by Senior Vice President, Dr. Betsy Cantwell, AIR builds a robust web of environmental connections across colleges and departments that collectively make up the Arizona Environment program.
+Led by Director Sharon Collinge, we explore and develop solutions with campus and community partners that will serve human and natural communities across the globe.
+As part of the UArizona Office of Research, Innovation & Impact, led by Interim Senior Vice President Elliott Cheu, AIR builds a robust web of environmental connections across colleges and departments that collectively make up the Arizona Environment program.

 Centers and Programs

 AIR comprises fifteen centers and programs that work together to draw on the expertise of many colleges and departments to promote partnerships and interdisciplinary activities.
 Our research informs tools, resources, and strategies to build more resilient systems and foster community outreach and collaboration.
 Our solutions engage a full array of disciplines, professional schools, international capacity, and entrepreneurial opportunities.
 Looking to the future, AIR will help individuals, businesses and communities manage risk and find opportunities in global change.

 At AIR, we center values of diversity, equity, inclusion, and justice (DEIJ) to support transformation toward a more equitable society.
 The Institute's actionable solutions to local and global environmental problems are rooted in social and environmental justice.
 For more information, visit air.arizona.edu/deij.